vishalbelsare/docker-pyml/README.md

 # pyml - Docker Python Machine Learning Image
-_rueedlinger/pyml_ is a Docker image to get started very quickly with state of the art Python machine learning and data visualization libraries.
-This image is based on the _continuumio/anaconda3_ Docker and the the following Python libraries were installed:
+rueedlinger/pyml is a Docker image to get started very quickly with state of the art Python machine learning and data visualization libraries.
+This image is based on the continuumio/anaconda3 Docker image.
+In addition the following Python libraries were installed:

 - jupyter
 - matplotlib